Donation in Minority Communities

 Ethnic minorities are facing a public health crisis and are in desperate need of more organ, eye, and tissue donors.
 This disparity exists for a number of reasons: First, many of the conditions leading to the need for a transplant—such as diabetes and hypertension—occur more frequently among minority populations.
 African Americans and other minorities are also three times more likely to suffer from end-stage renal disease than white Americans.
 Right now in our region, 38% of candidates waiting for a kidney transplant are in a minority community.

-Second, transplant success rates increase when organs are matched between members of similar ethnic backgrounds—but unfortunately, only 30% of donors are ethnic minorities.
+Second, transplant success rates increase when organs are matched between members of similar ethnic backgrounds—but unfortunately, only 33% of donors last year were ethnic minorities.
 This creates a shortage of matching organs, which leads to longer waiting periods and higher death rates in communities of color.
 For example, minorities make up 61% of the kidney waiting list, but minority patients wait twice as long as white Americans for kidney transplants, despite strict equal-access regulations that ensure ethical and equitable distribution of organs.